aaronamano/aaronamano/README.md

 I strive to build and innovate impact-driven projects that combat global issues and help people 🌎

 🔭 Currently, I'm further developing my projects from past hackathons and slowly planning out new projects mainly for AI backend dev.
-Alao, I'm doing neetcode 150 once in a while. <br>
+Also, I'm doing neetcode 150 once in a while. <br>
 🌱 I’m currently learning system design, backend development (databases, devops, cloud computing), and more AI concepts

 ⚡ Some cool facts about me: